In this article, you’ll learn about the following frequently asked questions:

 Click here to learn how to apply for ePay for an association you manage professionally

-Forte payment systems prefers that personal guarantor information be included in the ePay application.
+Forte payment systems almost always requires that personal guarantor information be included in the ePay application.

 If you choose not to enter the information or sign the personal guaranty, include a letter with your application that explains this to the Risk Committee at Forte.

-In some cases, Forte will accept two years of financials (balance sheets and income statements) in lieu of the guarantor information.
+In rare cases, Forte will accept two years of financials (balance sheets and income statements) in lieu of the guarantor information.

 Forte requests a permanent, voided check along with your signed ePay application for each bank account.

 If you don't have a permanent check, Forte will still underwrite your application even if the bank account is brand new.
 The permanent check is proof that the bank account you want to use with ePay is real and belongs to you.

 If you don't have the check, you can do one of the following:

 - Get a letter from your bank that confirms you have an open account.
 Make sure this letter includes the routing and account number, is signed by the bank, and is printed on bank letterhead.